Events & Workshops

 07/02/2026, 6:00 - 7:00PM

-These new quarterly updates provided by the KCWA project management team are designed to connect with KCWAʻs 70+ participating landowners.
-In these gatherings, our teams share what’s been accomplished on the ground, and give a look ahead at the priorities guiding our next season of work.
+In these gatherings, our field manager and coordinator shares what’s been accomplished on the ground, and give a look ahead at the priorities guiding our next season of work.